 Why you should choose this scheme

-The scheme is aligned to UK-SPEC objectives, accredited by the ICE and centrally funded by Network Rail.
+The scheme is aligned to UK-SPEC objectives and is accredited by the ICE.
 You’ll have access to world-class training and the opportunity to be involved in some of the biggest engineering projects in Britain.

 It’s an exciting company to work for and every day brings with it a new challenge.
 Graduates receive a lot of training so you’re always learning and you’ll be given the assistance you need towards becoming a chartered engineer.
 Network Rail wants the best out of you so not only will you improve as an engineer and a professional but also as an individual, both in and out of the working environment.